 Scott and I took our adrenal support faithfully for months, maybe even a year.
 My brain and stress response settled down considerably.

 However, my rheumatoid arthritis continued to worsen.
 It wasn’t until we moved that I found out how my RA and adrenal fatigue were intricately related.

 Shortly after we moved to Wisconsin God blatantly made Himself known in an encounter at a coffee shop.
 It was there, with a man I had never seen before or since, that I first heard of my nutritionist Karen Hurd.

 I contacted her right away, watched her video, and met with her.
 The culprit in my joint pain- my adrenal glands.
 It was something I had never heard before, and yet it made more sense than anything I was ever told by my specialists.
 And get this: it wasn’t voodoo anecdotal nonsense.
 I asked questions and she gave me scientific answers.
 It was, dare I say it, biology.

 Giving Up Everything to Get My Life Back

-I have now been on Karen’s plan to healing my adrenal glands for nearly two years.
+I have now been on Karen’s plan to healing my adrenal glands for a few years.
 It’s no joke.
-A strict diet sure, but also a low stress lifestyle.
+A strict diet, sure, but also a low stress lifestyle.
 I have had to give up food I love, sugar and caffeine too, as well as playing sports with my kids and volunteering at different organizations.
 But it is temporary and healing is happening from the inside out- just like it is supposed to happen.
 People think it takes willpower.
 Maybe it takes some of that.
 What it really takes is desperation.

 It’s not that I desire to live this way- It is that I absolutely could not continue to live the way I was living.